Lake Berryessa: Hydrology

-Lake Berryessa supplies water to Vacaville, Suisun City, Vallejo, and Fairfield as well as Travis Air Force Base located south of Lake Berryessa has its water supplied by Berryessa.
-The Solano County Water Agency (SCWA) and its partners work closely together to manage the water levels at Lake Berryessa.
-A "Drought Contingency" Plan is in place for if the lake level dwindles down below 800,000 acre-feet then SCWA and acting partners will work find supplies for the lake's recipients and try to conserve the lake's water as long as possible.
+Lake Berryessa supplies water to Vacaville, Suisun City, Vallejo and Fairfield, as well as Travis Air Force Base located south of Lake Berryessa.
+The Solano County Water Agency (SCWA) and its partners work closely to manage the water levels at Lake Berryessa.
+A "Drought Contingency Plan" is in place to manage lake level if it drops below 800,000 acre-feet then SCWA and acting partners will work to find alternate water supplies for the lake's recipients and try to conserve the lake's water for as long as possible.

 Though the lake and Monticello Dam are in Napa County, the water yield of up to about 245,000 acre-feet per year from the Solano Project is largely contracted to Solano County Water Agency and managed under subcontract by Solano Irrigation District for use in Solano County.
 The water is used for agricultural, municipal, and industrial purposes under a contract for use of water rights held by the federal Bureau of Reclamation.
 Another contract allows for use of up to 1,500 acre-feet of water per year around Lake Berryessa in Napa County.
 The 25-year contracts were renewed in 2009.
 The Monticello Dam Powerplant built in 1983 generates up to 12 MW of hydroelectric power.
 A settlement of water right claims to Putah Creek was made in 2000.
 Known as the Putah Creek Accord, it allowed for scheduled instream flows in lower Putah Creek flowing to the Yolo Bypass.
 Water rights for the watershed above Monticello Dam were amended in 1996.

 Lake Berryessa is a monomictic lake, which means that the waters of the lake turnover once a year.
 For monomictic lakes that turnover time is somewhere in the Fall.
 Lake turnover happens when the warmer surface water starts to cool to match the lower cooler water.
 Once the lake is all the same temperature, water can freely circulate all around and oxygen replenishes parts of the water where it has been diminished.
 Fishing during the turnover time or after can be difficult because the monotone temperature and oxygen level of the lake allows for the fish to go anywhere in the lake.